Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 When considering how each GMAT program generally works, the courses from Magoosh and Princeton are pretty similar in terms of both features and study materials.

-Both companies provide video lessons, live online classes, a guided study plan, practice problems, practice tests, and support, among other mutual features.
+Both companies provide video lessons, a guided study plan, practice problems, practice tests, and support, among other mutual features.

 In other words, from a checklist-type of perspective, you’re sort of getting the same course.
 However, when it comes to delivery, the two GMAT courses are pretty different.